Here Comes Ben Simmons

 The brothers also spent months searching for the perfect companion for Ben, a furry friend to help shift his focus off all things he no longer controlled.

 First there was a little black kitten named Biggie, but he was born with a blood disease that made looking after him a full-time job.
-They tried a dog next, and were hooked up with a 127-pound puppy that Ben named Chief, only to have a neighbor, claiming Chief’s size violated building rules, snitch to management.
+They tried a dog next, and were hooked up with a 127-pound puppy that Ben named Chief, only to have a neighbor, claiming Chief's size violated building rules, snitch to management.
 Next they tried two Savannah Cats, which Ben, in a tribute to a social media campaign started by a fan, would raise above his head for photographs after (rare) Sixers wins.
-But “it was like living with f--king mini leopards,” says Sean, and so finally a black French Bulldog—which Ben, flashing his creative streak, named Frenchy—brought an end to this quest.
+But "it was like living with f--king mini leopards," says Sean.
+Finally a black French Bulldog—which Ben, flashing his creative streak, named Frenchy—brought an end to this quest, while all of Ben's previous pets found safe homes.

 Yet hard as they tried, none of this could save Ben from the closing walls that come with a sequestered life.